remacs/remacs/rust_src/remacs-macros/README.md

 }
 ```

 Looking at it when can gather some information of it, for example it's name is "numberp" and defines a `Fnumberp` function and a static structure `Snumberp`, plus the function only takes one argument `object`.
-With that in mind we can rewrite now in Rust.
 With that in mind we can rewrite it now in Rust:

 ```rust
 /// Return t if OBJECT is a number (floating point or integer).